aromprg/WiFiManager/README.md

-# Arduino WiFiManager Library for ESP32
+# Lightweight WiFiManager library for Arduino ESP32

 This Arduino library is improving the usage ESP32 WiFi module.
 The change log of this library can be found in [CHANGELOG.md](CHANGELOG.md).